 As the online taxonomic and ecological resource grows, we are seeking new contributors to submit taxon pages.
 This project depends on the involvement of many people working on the diverse diatom flora of streams, rivers, wetlands, lakes, springs, soils and estuaries of the country.
-We hope, eventually, to include the thousands, or tens of thousands, of diatom species that occur in the United States.
+We hope, eventually, to include the thousands, or tens of thousands, of diatom species that occur in North America.

 A contributor is considered to be an individual capable of producing the information needed for a “taxon page”.
 A taxon page is a detailed taxonomic treatment of a species.
 Each page will be subject to review by the Editorial Review Board, and must be of the quality of a scientific publication before acceptance.
 Information associated with each taxon page must include:

 • IMAGES of high quality.
 Contributors must obtain a minimum of 5 light micrograph images of the taxon, illustrating size range and morphological variability from collections in the US and referenced to public herbaria.
 Images should have metadata associated with them, including cell dimensions, herbarium slide number ID and voucher slide numbers.
 Images must be of good resolution (minimum of 20 pixels/micron) and obtained on a high quality microscope (minimum of 1.3 NA oil immersion objective and 1.3 NA condenser).
 Scanning electron images are encouraged - and required for species with features that are distinguished by SEM detail.

 • OBSERVATIONS of the taxon.
 A clearly written description of the important morphological features of the taxon, with accurate crucial dimensions (length, width, striae count, etc.) The observations must be based on US specimens (not translations of European or other records).

 • ORIGINAL DESCRIPTION of the taxon.
 The direct original text and iconotype must be included.